Table of Contents

 FMCSA Regulations and Negligence Per Se

 Truck drivers and companies must comply with Federal Motor Carrier Safety Administration (FMCSA) regulations covering Hours of Service, vehicle maintenance, driver qualifications, and operating procedures.
-Violation of FMCSA regulations can constitute negligence per se—meaning the violation itself proves negligence without requiring proof of standard of care.
-For example, if the truck driver was operating after exhausting Hours of Service limits (violating 49 CFR § 395.8), that violation alone establishes negligence.
+These requirements exist for critical safety reasons: large truck crashes killed 5,936 people nationwide in 2023, according to the National Highway Traffic Safety Administration.
+Violation of FMCSA regulations can constitute negligence per se under Colorado law (C.R.S. § 13-21-702)—meaning the violation itself proves negligence without requiring proof of standard of care.
+Hours-of-Service violations appear in approximately 18% of fatal truck crashes, underscoring their significance in accident litigation.
+For example, if a truck driver was operating after exhausting Hours of Service limits (violating 49 CFR § 395.8), that violation alone establishes negligence.
+Additionally, the FMCSA mandates commercial truck operators maintain minimum liability insurance of $750,000, reflecting the serious injury and damage potential inherent in truck accidents.

 Kansas Corporation Commission (KCC) Oversight